domcimino/MES-Data-Collectors/README.md

 3. For each data it calls the appropriate Plugin to store it into the database
 4. DataBase is populated with the data received

-If you try to send not allowed data you should also see the service raise an exception Data must be in a valid JSON format containing 4 fields: **cnc_id**, **part_program**, **timestamp**, and **payload**.
+If you try to send not allowed data you should also see the service raise an exception because data must be in a valid JSON format containing 4 fields:

+**cnc_id**, **part_program**, **timestamp**, and **payload**.

 Since there are CNCS with different characteristics and that handle different variables, the field payload is itself a valid JSON with arbitrary keys/values ​​(containing values ​​from a specific CNC).

 ## Benefits
+Main benefits are:
-The architecture can be easily scaled to many work machines by adding, for each work node, a custom C# service and Python plugin.
+1. The architecture can be easily scaled to many work machines by adding, for each work node, a custom C# service and Python plugin.
-It is evident how the application is strongly decoupled from the hardware.
+2. It is evident how the application is strongly decoupled from the hardware.

+(O Open/Closed) Il sistema è aperto al cambiamento tramite aggiunta di  nuovi  componenti (Servizi c# e Plugin Python ) che possono essere scritti secondo le interffaccie di dati e di metodi.
+Non occore alcuna modifica al codice (modifica chiusa)